 For some strange reason, President Clinton declined to take my unsolicited and unconventional advice to relinquish power.
 But at least one aspect of my 1999 article did portend the future: Al Gore did go on to win his party's nomination for the presidency-as have roughly half of the vice presidents in the aftermath of the Twenty-fifth Amendment.
 (For most of American history, a very different pattern played out: From 1804 to 1952, less than 15% of vice presidents ever went on to bear their party's standard as a presidential nominee.
-An advice to relinquish power.
+And the Bush-Gore 2000 election approached, I had a hunch that something weird might be about to happen.
+True, I didn't precisely predict the fiasco of Florida.
+But in a pair of pre-election pieces published in Slate, I did worry aloud that the popular vote winner might well lose the Electoral College vote.
+I also raised some questions about a rather large hole in the Twenty-fifth Amendment's safety net: The Amendment says nothing about how election law should handle the death or disability of a major presidential candidate shortly before Election Day.